For information about the Formal Logic Challenge Exam, please email Dr. Isabelle Peschard at email@example.com.

 The Department of Philosophy provides students with the opportunity to achieve credit for the material covered in PHIL 205 (Formal Logic) by passing a Challenge Exam.

-The examination for the Spring semester will be given on Friday, January 19th, 2018 at 9:45am in the Philosophy Lounge, HUM 392.
+The examination for the Fall semester will be given on Saturday, August 25th, 2018 at 12:00pm in the Philosophy Lounge, HUM 392.

 There are no fees for taking the exam itself.
 However, if you pass the exam, because you will then receive credit for the course, you will need to pay the university fees for the three units you will receive.